- INVESTORS

 Risks and risk management

 SCA is exposed to a number of risks.
-These risks pertain to factors or events that may impact SCA’s brand and credibility and our ability to be a sustainable company with good profitability over time.
-Through effective risk management, we are proactive in minimizing the risk and in reducing the negative effects should events occur.
+These risks pertain to factors or events that may impact SCA’s brand and credibility and ability to be a sustainable company with good profitability over time.
+Through effective risk management, SCA is proactive in minimizing the risk and in reducing the negative effects should events occur.

 Most risks could have a positive or negative impact on the company.
 Examples include “Demand and market price for SCA’s products” and “Raw material prices”.
-The current geopolitical situation and the energy situation in Europe affect several different risks and contribute to greater uncertainty when assessing risks than normal.
-We included this when assessing relevant risks.
+The current geopolitical situation affects several different risks and contributes to greater uncertainty when assessing risks than normal.
+SCA has included this when assessing relevant risks.

 Process for risk management

 SCA’s financial risk management is centralized, as is the corporate internal bank for handling the Group companies’ financial transactions and management of the Group’s energy risks.
-The financial risks are managed in accordance with the Group’s Financial Policy, which is set by SCA’s Board.
-Together with the company’s Instructions for energy trading, this provides a framework for management activities.
+The financial risks are managed in accordance with the Group’s Financial Policy, which is set by SCA’s Board of Directors.
+Together with the company’s instructions for energy trading, this provides a framework for management activities.

 SCA's operational and financial risks